docarray/docarray/docs/user_guide/representing/array.md

 ['https://example.com/image1.png', 'https://example.com/image2.png']
 ```

-the same way that with Pydantic and DocArray [BaseDoc][docarray.base_doc.doc.BaseDoc] you would have done:
+The same way that with Pydantic and DocArray [BaseDoc][docarray.base_doc.doc.BaseDoc] you would have done:

 ```python
 print(page1.banner.image)